pkondacs/django_movielens/README.md

 ## Steps of using the application

+Requirements are saved and can be installed by: pip install requirements.txt

 In the VS code terminal, go to project folder where the manage.py is, e.g.:
 C:\\django_new\\django_movielens\\projectmovies

-_Delete the migrations and the database, created a command for this one:_
+First: _Delete the migrations and the database, created a command for this one:_

 1. python manage.py delete_migrations_and_database
 2. python manage.py makemigrations